 While personal information is usually handled by Council staff, the City of Stonnington may outsource some of its functions to third parties.
 This may require the contractor to collect, use or disclose certain personal information such as garbage collection.
 Council requires contractors to comply with the Act in all respects.

-If you feel aggrieved by Council's handling of your personal information, you may make a complaint to Council's Privacy Officer on 03 8290 1333.
+If you feel aggrieved by Council's handling of your personal information, you may make a complaint to Council's Privacy Officer on 8290 1333.
 Your complaint will be investigated within five business days and a written response will be provided.
-Alternatively, you may make a complaint to the Privacy Commissioner (although the Commissioner may decline to hear the complaint if you have not first made a complaint to the City of Stonnington.
+If you are not satisfied with the outcome, you can lodge a complaint with the Office of the Victorian Information Commissioner.